stock exchange announcement

 IC Companys A/S

-We consider the accounting policies applied to the effect that the interim financial report gives a true and fair view of the Group’s assets, liabilities and financial position as at 31 December 2008, and of the results of the Group’s operations and cash flows in the period 1 July 2008 – 31 December 2008.
+We consider the accounting policies applied to be appropriate to the effect that the interim financial report gives a true and fair view of the Group’s assets, liabilities and financial position at 30 September 2007, and of the results of the Group’s operations and cash flows in the period 1 July 2007 – 30 September 2007.

 NIELS ERIK MARTINSEN